 Many of us receive reports from disparate systems via Excel.
 It would be great if those details within the reports could at least be captured in a central system for everyone to read (like a SharePoint list) instead of in your email.

 With Parserr that’s fairly easy too.
-We provide a means to extract from Excel and CSV files and send that data straight to SharePoint.
-For instance we can help you get log file data from this:
+We provide a means to extract text from Excel and CSV files and send that data straight to SharePoint.

-Once you’ve setup your automatically email forward for those log files, it just happens automatically!
+Once you’ve setup your email forwarding rules for those log files, it just happens automatically!
 You never need to log back into Parserr again!
-To read more about extracting from and emailing excel or CSV files to SharePoint, check out our handy guide we put together over here.

-HR Forms, Tax forms, Reports, Invoices and Purchase orders.
 PDF is the absolute standard for sending data between companies and organizations.
+HR Forms, Tax forms, Reports, Invoices and Purchase Orders are usually encapsulated in PDF files.

 Parserr gives you the free inbox and 15 free emails every month to get you started to do just that.

-Using Microsoft Flow in conjunction with Parserr means its easy to get your data into Flow and then into the multitude of different platforms they support.
-However there are some fine limitations such as not being able to add an attachment to a SharePoint List item (at the time of writing this – October 2018).
+Using Microsoft Flow in conjunction with Parserr means it’s easy to get your data into Flow and then into the multitude of different platforms they support.
+However, there are some fine limitations such as not being able to add an attachment to a SharePoint List item.

 That’s why to extend that functionality, we built our own internal integration.